frudman/strip-javascript-comments/README.md

 #### Patho-case #3: [UNLIKELY but possible]
 This occurs when a double-slash is used in a regular expression character matching expression, such as `[//]`.
 While this is legal, it's likely an error since there is no need to use the same character twice inside the `[]` operator.

-This is likely an error, imo, and removing the second character will correct the situation.
+This is likely an error, imo, and **removing the second character will correct the situation**.

 A syntax error WILL RESULT result from my comment stripping code:
 ```
-var pc3 = /fails: remainder of regex lost after ->[//] rest-of-regexp /  ;
+var pc3 = /fails: remainder of regex lost after ->[//] rest-of-re / ;
 ```

 #### Patho-case #4: [BAD-AND-UNVERIFIABLE]